unthingable/monster-jam/docs/README.md

 make mode edits (or just wait long enough) and it returns to the previous mode when released - very handy for quick navigation and performance.

+Some modes that are like this:
-Solo, Mute, and TEMPO are like this, more to come.
+* Solo, Mute, and TEMPO
+* User control pages
+* Control slice selectors

 ## Launch grid quantization